humanmade/Mercator/README.md

 Mercator is licensed under the GPLv2 or later.

 ## Credits
 Created by Human Made for high volume and large-scale sites, such as [Happytables](http://happytables.com/).
-We run Cavalcade on sites with millions of monthly page views, and thousands of sites.
+We run Mercator on sites with millions of monthly page views, and thousands of sites.

 Written and maintained by [Ryan McCue](https://github.com/rmccue).
 Thanks to all our [contributors](https://github.com/humanmade/Mercator/graphs/contributors).